 A breeze blew across the air, ruffling the leaves and shifting Elk’s hair, tickling his ears.

 They watched in silence as the sun sank down below the horizon, the sky turned to navy blue velvet, and stars twinkled into sight.
 It made the sky look like a diamond-studded evening gown.

 They climbed down one by one and Scarlet started a fire while Elk set up the tents.

 Ten minutes later they were sitting around the campfire, chatting about all sorts of things.
 Fireflies danced around the camp and surrounding forest, and moths dashed toward the rising flames, darting away quickly before they got burned.

-The logs snapped and crackles, mingling with the concert of crickets and spurts of laughter from the campers.
+The logs snapped and crackled, mingling with the concert of crickets and spurts of laughter from the campers.

 Elk glanced at Crimson.
 Her rich red hair was framing her face, and fireflies blinked behind her.
 A moth was dancing around her like a light, and when she smiled he was no longer surprised.

 She caught him looking and smiled before looking away again, her gaze as elusive as a will-o’-the-wisp.